ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 However, if you wish your character to possess something that is particularly special, interesting, or unusual, you may also enumerate it as a rated **ability** in its own right, just like any other **ability** your character might use to solve a problem.

-In play, the degree to which you can overcome **story obstacles** with your possessions depends not on any qualities inherent to the objects themselves, but to the **rating** of your relevant **ability**.
+In play, the degree to which you can overcome **story obstacles** with your possessions depends not on any qualities inherent to the objects themselves, but to the **score** of your relevant **ability**.
 However the significance of various sorts of gear lies in the types of actions you can credibly propose, and what their impact might reasonably be.
 An "Invisibility Cloak" **ability** implies very different fictional capabilities than "Souped-up Muscle Car" does.

 Conversely, if in the course of play you find your character in a situation without equipment essential to utilize an ability effectively, or where your character's gear is poorly suited to the task at hand, your GM may take into account in assessing credibility-based **modifiers**.

 ### 2.2.1 Wealth

 In *QuestWorlds*, wealth is treated as just another way to overcome **story obstacles**.
 Many characters may not even have an explicit wealth **ability**, with their wealth or assets instead implied by **abilities** representing their background, profession, or status.
-Whether explicit or implied, the relevant **rating** is not an objective measure of the size of your fortune, but instead indicates how well you solve problems with money and resources.
+Whether explicit or implied, the relevant **score** is not an objective measure of the size of your fortune, but instead indicates how well you solve problems with money and resources.

 Similarly, treasures and other windfalls that arise during play may be represented in the rules via **plot augments** (see § 2.4.3) in **contests** where using the resource is relevant.